npo-poms/functional-tests/README.md

 The tests require a configuration file `${USER.HOME}/conf/npo-functional-tests.properties` and the selenium tests additionally require `${USER.HOME}/conf/npo-browser-tests.properties`.
 These files must contain the required credentials to be able to run the tests.
 Default values can be found in src/main/test/resources of the relevant module.

+## Remarks
+If you want to run all tests, you need to check out this including git submodules.
+One of things which are tests is whether all examples of https://github.com/npo-poms/api/tree/master/examples execute without errors (and for a bunch of them extra checks are implemented)